-- Cash on hand at 30 June 2016 is \$954,805 (2015: \$268,893); - Additional fundraising in subsequent to balance date as highlighted in Note 22; - Additional cashflow is expected to be received in the 2016 financial year under the agreement with Carl Zeiss; - Revenue is expected to increase from the sale of systems to Carl Zeiss and the sale of second generation pre-clinical research product; - The directors believe the Company has the ability to raise additional capital from existing and new investors; - The Company has a successful track record in raising capital to fund its operations; - The Company may have the ability to raise additional income, or accelerate forecasted cash flows if required.
+- Cash on hand at 30 June 2016 is \$954,805 (2015: \$268,893); - Additional fundraising in July and August 2016 as highlighted in Note 23; - Additional cash flow is expected from new and existing sales channels; - Revenue is expected to increase from the sale of systems to Carl Zeiss and the sale of CellLIVE systems; - The directors believe the Company has the ability to raise additional capital from existing and new investors; - The Company has a successful track record in raising capital to fund its operations; - The Company may have the ability to raise additional income, or accelerate forecast cash flows if required.

-The directors plan to continue the Company and the consolidated entity's operations on the basis outlined above, and believe there will be sufficient funds for the Group to meet its obligations and liability for at least twelve months from the date of this report.
+The directors plan to continue the Company and the consolidated entity's operations on the basis outlined above, and believe there will be sufficient funds for the Group to meet its obligations and liabilities for at least twelve months from the date of this report.

-b) Changes in accounting policy, disclosures, standards and interpretations
+b) Changes in Accounting Policy, Disclosures, Standards and Interpretations